tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 ## Programmableweb API survey rates doc #1 factor in APIs

-Before we get into the nuts and bolts of documenting REST APIs, let me provide some context about the popularity of REST API documentation market in general.
+Before we get into the nuts and bolts of documenting REST APIs, let me provide some context about the popularity of the REST API documentation market in general.

 In a [2013 survey by Programmableweb.com](http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07) (which is a site that tracks and lists REST APIs on the web), about 250 developers were asked to rank the most important factors in an API.
 "Complete and accurate documentation" ranked as #1.